 Get ready to Shake Your Grogger!
 This uplifting music video (4:04) from Michelle Citrin sets just the right tone for festive Purim celebrations.
 Let us to be the first to warn you: one listen and you’ll be humming it all day.

 Easy and Unique Hamantaschen.
 This fast motion video (1:30 min) introduces hamantaschen and offers a variety of sweet and savory fillings, including our favorite: salted caramel.
-(And, if you haven’t yet mastered the art of folding hamantaschen, check out this easy tutorial, which includes a how-to video from Jewish cooking expert Tina Wasserman.)
+If you haven’t yet mastered the art of folding hamantaschen, check out this easy tutorial, which includes a how-to video from Jewish cooking expert Tina Wasserman.

-• Tip: Is a member of your leadership planning to bake hamantashen for the holiday?
-Set up a Facebook poll and invite community members to choose which fillings they will use.
+Tip: Is someone planning to bake for your community's celebration?
+Set up a Facebook poll and invite members to choose filling flavors!

 Put on a Purim spiel for your community!